 This essay reflects on the paradoxical intention of capturing and preserving texts which were printed to be ephemeral and disposable by design.
 It considers the implications of this contradiction in the way we use and engage with eighteenth-century cheap print via subscription databases that include full text digitized editions of periodicals and newspapers such the Seventeenth and Eighteenth Century Burney Newspaper Collection.
 The conversion of individual texts addressed to discrete moments into big data, which is more often searched than read, has led to new ways of modelling eighteenth-century print culture and brought about a genuine paradigm shift in the way we think about and interact with historical materials.
 At the same time though, this essay recommends some caution as we proceed.
 Cheap print that has miraculously survived this long, in one form or another, must not now suffer decontextualization or be lost amidst new canons formed by search criteria and hidden algorithms.

 In April, at the very beginning of the first UK lockdown in response to the COVID-19 pandemic, York St John University library asked that, as a precaution in case government guidance requires the library to remained closed in September, module reading lists be adapted to ensure that all set texts are available digitally.
 Whilst this has caused problems for colleagues who teach modern and contemporary literature, my modules on eighteenth-century literature, and on early print culture in particular, have been relatively untouched.
-This fortunate turn of events is entirely thanks to subscription databases that include fulltext digitized editions of periodicals and newspapers.
+This fortunate turn of events is entirely thanks to subscription databases that include full-text digitized editions of periodicals and newspapers.
 In the ‘new normal’, a 1712 issue of The Examiner will ironically be more easily accessible that a collection of poetry published in 2020.
 This phenomenon is especially striking, given that the bulk of these eighteenth-century texts were never meant to survive a week, let alone three centuries.

 As Corker, a mercenary hack in Evelyn Waugh’s satire on the news-industry Scoop, explains: ‘news is only news until [you’ve] read it, after that it’s dead.’
 This was even more true of the cheap print culture of the eighteenth-century public sphere, which was a necessarily ephemeral one.
 An issue of Joseph Addison’s The Free-holder (1715-1716), for example, was printed on both sides of a folio half-sheet and sold twice weekly.
 Its brevity meant it could easily address topical affairs whilst leaving readers with just enough to ruminate on until the next issue arrived a few days later.
 Mere days after its publication each issue was redundant, and as Amélie Junqua observes, newspaper editors and periodical authors were under no illusions about what happened to their words once they’d been read.
 Most print became ‘bumfodder’ or ‘hygiene paper.’
 Cheap print operated on the assumption that it was disposable.
 Magazines, newspapers and periodicals are the mayflies of print culture.